NickelCoating/indirect11/README.md

 # indirect11
-Safe bindings for DirectX 11 made with Microsoft's com crate.
-Used in Enamorf engine.
+Hand written safe bindings for DirectX 11 made with Microsoft's com crate.
+Used in Enamorf engine for prototyping.

 **NOTE** Currently not usable.
 Can't even do screen refresh.